 Provide the names of at least three (3) people who can submit letters of recommendation speaking to your research skills and ability to succeed in a research-based MS program.

 Applicants may be admitted with specific program-defined course deficiencies provided that the deficiencies amount to no more than two courses.

 The student is expected to satisfy deficiency requirements within three enrolled semesters.
-The deficiencies are monitored by the Graduate School and the individual graduate program unit.
 No course credits earned in making up deficiencies may be counted as program credits required for the degree.
 A geology student who lacks field training must acquire the training not later than the summer following initial enrollment.

 Credits and Courses

 Minimum degree requirement is 30 graduate credits, at least 24 of which must be earned in formal course credits and up to 6 of which may be earned through an acceptable thesis.

 |Formal Course Credits||24|